klauspost/compress/s2/README.md

 Lengths are stored as little endian values.

-Initial repeat offset of a block is '1'.
+The first copy of a block cannot be a repeat offset.

 Default streaming block size is 1MB.

 # Concatenating blocks and streams.

-Blocks can be concatenated safely by just doing a binary concatenation without changing the content.
+Concatenating streams and blocks will concatenate the output of both without recompressing them.
+While this is inefficient in terms of compression it might be usable in certain scenarios.

 Streams can also be safely concatenated.
 The 10 byte 'stream identifier' of the second stream can optionally be stripped, but it is not a requirement.

+Blocks can be concatenated using the `ConcatBlocks` function.

+Snappy blocks/streams can safely be concatenated with S2 blocks and streams.

 # Performance